Reyonce-Aswin/Mp3-Tag-Reader-Editor-/README.md

 ## 🧑‍💻 Author

 **Reyonce Aswin**
 🎓 Embedded Systems Student @ Emertxe Information Technologies, Bangalore
-🎶 Music Producer | C Programmer | Open-Source Enthusiast

----

-## 📄 License

-This project is licensed under the **MIT License**.
-You are free to use, modify, and distribute it with attribution.

 ---

 > 💬 *If you find this project useful, give it a ⭐ on GitHub!*